philpem/NABU-Adaptor/README.md

   * Speculation on how this all works

 I've been collaborating with Jared Boone, and you may find his work on the RF deck and modulation interesting: https://github.com/jboone/nabu-network-adapter

+## Channel codes

+According to Leo Binkowski, channel code `000E` is CATV channel 31.
+In the US/Canada CATV frequency scheme, this would be a frequency band of 264 - 270 MHz (centre frequency 267 MHz).

+*NOTE/TBD: There may be some kind of checksum embedded in the channel code; if this is the case, the code is probably hiding in the 6805.*

 ## RF protocol